If You Live in the City of Los Angeles

 If You Live in Unincorporated Los Angeles County

-Understanding LA County RSO
+Understanding LA County RSTPO

-RSO rights apply to all renters regardless of immigration status.
+RSTPO rights apply to all renters regardless of immigration status.

 • Be located in unincorporated Los Angeles County